dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 You **must have a Google Account** as we'll be using two of their cloud-based spreadsheet-like applications:

 - **Google Spreadsheets**: This will be most familiar to you if you've ever used Excel &ndash; in fact, you can use Excel if you prefer.
 For this lesson, we use Spreadsheets to **transform** our data set before we visualize it.
 - **Google Fusion Tables**: This uses the same structured data as Spreadsheets, but allows you to **merge** different data tables together.
-It's not quite as powerful as your typical database software, but it is easy and will give you an idea of how powerful this concept can be.
-Also, Fusion Tables makes it extremely easy to create an interactive map (almost *too* easy).
+It's not as full-featured as your typical database software.
+But it is easy to use even without knowing any programming and will give you a sense of how powerful data work can be.
+Also, Fusion Tables makes it extremely easy to create and publish interactive maps ([whether the data should be mapped is another question](http://www.ericson.net/content/2011/10/when-maps-shouldnt-be-maps/))

 Though these are two different programs, they both can export and import to **comma-delimited** text files.
 In fact, I would argue that understanding CSVs (rather, *delimitation* in general), is the most important and universal thing to know when doing data work.
-However, I won't be going into detail about it for this technical walkthrough.
+I won't be going into detail about the principles of delimitation, but I'll walk you through the import and exporting process.

 Just remember that the data here is *just text*, and if you want to get from one application to the other, **export as CSV** and then, in your destination application, **import as CSV**.